gaetangr/tools/README_TEMPLATE.md

 ### Coding style and tools for formating

-I try to stick to the PEP 8 -- Style Guide for Python Code as most as I can, to format my code I use those tools
+I try to stick to the -PEP 8 -- Style Guide for Python Code- as most as I can, to format my code I use those tools

 ```
-isort -rc .
+isort

-docformatter --recursive --in-place .
+docformatter

-black --line-length 79 -t py37 -S .
+black

 flake8
 ```